 Do you want to save for retirement?
 A 401a retirement plan might be the right option for you.
 This account has many benefits, including tax breaks and employer contributions.
 This guide will teach you everything you need about 401a retirement plans.
 We will discuss these accounts, how they work, and the pros and cons of using them.
 By the end of this guide, you can make an informed decision about whether or not a 401a is exemplary for you!

 A 401(a) retirement plan is a defined benefit plan that an employer sponsors.
 It is similar to a traditional pension plan in that the employer is responsible for contributing money, and employees are not typically required to make contributions themselves.

-One of the key features of a 401(a) plan is that the employer is responsible for funding the plan and bears the investment risk.
-This means that the employer is responsible for making sure there is enough money in the plan to pay out benefits to employees when they retire.
+One of the critical features of a 401(a) plan is that the employer is responsible for funding the plan and bears the investment risk.
+This means that the employer is responsible for ensuring there is enough money in the plan to pay out benefits to employees when they retire.